dalogsdon/getdata-project/codebook.md

 Tidy UCI HAR Dataset codebook
 =============================

-The tidy dataset created by the [run_analysis script](./run_analysis.R) produces a data frame with average values of the following columns:
+Full variable descriptions can be found in the `features_info.txt` file in the [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+The tidy dataset created by the [run_analysis script](./run_analysis.R) is formed from a subset of the original features.
+The feature subset consists of all "mean" and "std" features in the original data set.
+This subset was grouped by each combination of subject and activity, and the mean value of each feature in each group was added to the tidy dataset.
+The resulting set consists of 180 rows (one for each group) and 68 columns (subject, activity, and 66 features).

+The columns in the tidy dataset are as follows:

 1. subject - Participant ID
 1. activity - Action performed